interplaynetary/p2p-template/README.md

 *Mutual-recognition is the peer-2-peer social-validation of eachother's labor-time as well as the social-validation of use-values."

-*Interestingly  we don't have to keep a ledger of objects whose definitions are centrally defined, there is no universal definition of object-hood (of what constitutes objects), but a distributed recognition of the social-utility of contributions (verbs - not objects)!*
+*Interestingly  we don't have to keep a ledger of objects whose definitions are centrally defined, there is no universal definition of object-hood (of what constitutes objects), but a distributed recognition of the social-utility of contributions!*

 *In free-association, one does not value apples (objects) but a contributor's provision of apples (subject-verb-object).*